-The system of internal supervision and control of the risks to which the Group is exposed is carried out through:
+Port of Rijeka jsc has implemented management systems through which internal supervision and control of the risks to which the Company and the Group are exposed are carried out, namely:

-- control of business processes the Company has a certified quality system ISO 9001-2015, which is permanently monitored, checked and upgraded. - LUKA RIJEKA d.d. on March 15, 2021 received a certificate of compliance of its energy management system with the international standard ISO 50001:2018, which is valid until March 15, 2024 In the meantime, two monitoring visits follow, and it is necessary to continue improving the energy consumption control system. - Control of business/financial transactions and financial reports through the accounting system and the Controlling Department:

-The Controlling Department prepares and monitors annual and multi-year business planning at the level of the Group and all its business units, as well as monthly, quarterly and annual monitoring of the implementation of the plan through the Controlling Department.
+- The quality management system according to the ISO 9001:2015 standard, which is maintained and timely recertified in defined plans and deadlines.
+The last external assessment was in January 2024, followed by recertification at the end of the year.
+The company's business processes are controlled through the quality management system. - Energy management system according to the ISO 50001:2018 norm, which is also maintained, and the new Certificate was obtained in March 2024.
+It is necessary to continue to improve the energy consumption control system, and focus on green energy, i.e. on renewable energy sources - Control of business/financial transactions and financial reports through the accounting system and the Controlling Department. - The Controlling Department prepares and monitors annual and multi-year business planning at the level of the Company and all its business units, as well as monthly, quarterly and annual monitoring of the implementation of the plan through the Controlling Department.
 The monitoring of the implementation of the annual plan is done internally on a monthly basis by monitoring the natural realization by cargo categories and terminals, monitoring the financial realization at the level of individual organizational units and the company as a whole in the format of a profit and loss account, forecasting the final result by combining the current realization and the remaining planning period (forecasting), and as necessary analysis of realization according to defined criteria.